AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Lantern of Randolph Carter.md

 *Values in range, f.e.
 1-10%, mean it is a single, randomly chosen value between 1 and 10%.*

-Available upgrades for the *Menacing Lantern* :
+Available upgrades for the *Lantern of Randolph Carter* :
 ### 4-tier:

 - ***Basic:*** +1-10% *DMG*; +1-15% *ATKSpeed*; +2-8% *HPSteal*; +2-10% *AOE*; +5-15% *MovSpeed*; +2-8% *Dodge*; +5-15% *Pickup*;